gruntwork-io/go-commons/README.md

 ### entrypoint

-Most Gruntwork CLI apps should use this package to run their app, as it takes care of common tasks such as setting the proper exit code, rendering stack traces, handling panics, and rendering help text in a standard format.
+Most CLI apps built by Gruntwork should use this package to run their app, as it takes care of common tasks such as setting the proper exit code, rendering stack traces, handling panics, and rendering help text in a standard format.
 Note that this package assumes you are using